cfluke/allskyVR/README.md

 - <b>Menu:</b> look for the Menu icon, line up the green circular target, hold your gaze steady and the menu will expand.
 - <b>Selection:</b> to toggle visibility of a data category or the celestial coordinate system, line-up the reticule on the menu item and hold your gaze steady.

-For more information, please see the article:
-Fluke, C.J., Barnes, D.G., in prep, <i>Immersive virtual reality experiences for all-sky data</i>
+# Related Publications

+If you find <tt>allskyVR</tt> to be helpful to you, we would appreciate a citation to our publication:

+Fluke, C.J., Barnes, D.G., 2017, Immersive Virtual Reality Experiences for All-Sky Data, Publications of the Astronomical Society of Australia, 35, e026 <a href="https://doi.org/10.1017/pasa.2018.19">https://doi.org/10.1017/pasa.2018.19</a>

 # Documentation